Recovery is just a phone call away.

 Psychological Symptoms

-• Cravings: Persistent and intense urges to use opioids dominate thoughts, making it difficult to focus on other activities.
+• Cravings: Persistent and intense urges to use opioids dominate your thoughts, making it difficult to focus on other activities.

 Behavioral Symptoms